jeremybrooks/pressplay/README.md

 # Requirements

 - ffmpeg must be installed on the machine where you want to play media
-- Java 11 or higher is required.
+- Java 11 or higher is required
+- PressPlay uses log4j2 for logging; your application must provide this dependency

 # Maven